hawkeyedriver/schenk-netlify-jchs/src/pages/index.md

 description: >-
   Eligible students can now complete TWO(!) pathways with the successful completion of four years in this program.
-Careful planning and hard work can result in a significant programming achievements.
+Careful planning and hard work can result in significant programming achievements.
 Be aware of the pathway requirements and pre-requisites so that you have the most opportunity to complete the program.
 intro: